matteoppet/password-manager/README.md

       - ```delete``` -> This function deletes the item you want from the database without having a chance to retrieve it.

-      - ```account``` -> This function refers to the page named "account" and allows you to see your account information (username and password)
+      - ```account``` -> This function refers to the page named "account" and allows you to see your account information (username and password).

-      - ```updateAccount``` -> This is a function very similar to the one called "update" that instead of updating the item, you can update your account information
+      - ```updateAccount``` -> This is a function very similar to the one called "update" that instead of updating the item, you can update your account information.

       - ```deleteAccount``` -> This function is also very similar to the one called "delete", but this allows you to delete the account losing all the passwords you have saved.